null

 Reinvigorate Your Lawn

 Is your lawn looking weak and thin?
-Overseeding can help you get back to the thick, lush, green lawn you've always wanted.
-By spreading grass seed over your existing lawn, you can thicken up the thin areas, and your lawn will start to look terrific again.
+Overseeding can help you get back to the thick, lush, green lawn you're looking to achieve.
+By spreading grass seed over your existing lawn, you can thicken up the thin areas and get your lawn looking terrific again.
 (This is different from reseeding, which is when you start over and plant a completely new lawn.)

 When to Overseed

-In the North, the best time to overseed your lawn is in the fall, when the soil is still warm but the air is cooler, and there are fewer weeds for new grass to compete against.
+In the North, the best time to overseed your lawn is in the fall, when the soil is still warm but the air is cooler and there are fewer weeds for new grass to compete against.
 Since your trees are starting to shed their leaves, there's plenty of sunlight.
-However, if you are unable to overseed the lawn in the fall, your next best time is the spring.
+However, if you are unable to overseed in the fall, your next best option is the spring.
 If you live in the South, the best time for overseeding is late spring through mid-summer, since warm-season grasses need warmer soil temperatures to germinate.

 Why Overseed?